Effective marketing strategies for small business

 Make time to take advantage of local platform sites such as Alignable and even Nextdoor.
 Now more than ever, people want to support their local businesses.
 Make sure they can easily find and learn about your business.

 Finally, make sure you are diligent in asking customers for reviews.
 Reviews matter to Google searches, both in quantity and quality of reviews.
 It is also critical to build your reputation in multiple platforms such as Yelp, Facebook, Alignable, and Nextdoor.
-This was painfully evident when Google suspended their review functionality last March due to the pandemic.
+This was painfully evident when Google suspended their review functionality early in the pandemic.
 They were slow to restore full functionality and one of our clients didn’t get their cached reviews for four months!

 Does your marketing pass the stink test?